ELEKTRONN/ELEKTRONN/doc/Examples.rst

 MNIST Example
 =============

 MNIST is a benchmark data set for digit recognition/classification.
-The data can be downloaded from `MNIST <http://www.elektronn.org/downloads/mnist.pkl.gz>`_ and state of the art benchmarks for comparison can be found `here <http://yann.lecun.com/exdb/mnist/>`_.
+State of the art benchmarks for comparison can be found `here <http://yann.lecun.com/exdb/mnist/>`_.
+The data will be automatically downloaded but can also be downloaded from `here <http://www.elektronn.org/downloads/mnist.pkl.gz>`_.

 .. note::
   For all examples you must download and unpack the MNIST files.
 Additionally you must update the path to the MNIST file in the example scripts / configs.